openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodDASH.md

 ## Pod Failures

 Pods fail occasionally due to a variety of issues, including hardware issues with the Pod itself.
 It is best practice not to call these into Insulet, since AAPS is not an approved use case.
-A list of fault codes can be (found here](https://github.com/openaps/openomni/wiki/Fault-event-codes) to help determine the cause.
+A list of fault codes can be [**found here**](https://github.com/openaps/openomni/wiki/Fault-event-codes) to help determine the cause.

 ## Preventing error 49 pod failures

 This failure is related to an incorrect pod state for a command or an error during an insulin delivery command.
 This is when the driver and Pod disagree on the actual state.
 The Pod (out of a build-in safety measure) then reacts with an unrecoverable error code 49 (0x31) ending up with what is know as a “screamer”: the long irritating beep that can only be stopped by punching a hole at the appropriate location at the back of the Pod.
 The exact origin of a “49 pod failure” often is hard to trace.
-In situations that are suspected for this failure to occur (for instance on application crashes, running a development version or re-installation), the best way to prevent the error is to stop any communication with the Pod using the “SUSPEND POD” command in advance.
+In situations that are suspected for this failure to occur (for instance on application crashes, running a development version or re-installation).

 ## Pump Unreachable Alerts